Where to watch Manx birds

 Upland valley with sheep grazing and extensive bracken.

 Drive up past Laxey Wheel and park at Agneash (SC431860).
 Follow broad track up valley to Snaefell mines.
-Wheatear, Whinchat, Stonechat (summer).
+Wheatear, Whinchat (though possibly now extinct as a Manx breeder), Stonechat (summer).
 Hen Harrier, Chough (all year).

 10 Peel Hill and Castle